goldcove/specs/BEPv1.md

 patterns laid out in the [Semantic Versioning](http://semver.org/) standard.

 The Folders field lists all folders that will be synchronized over the current connection.
-Each folder has a list of participating Devices.
+Each folder has a list of participating Devices, Flags and Options.
+Currently no flags are defined so the field MUST be set to all zeroes.
+The Options field is implementation specific and described below.

 The Device ID is a 32 byte number that uniquely identifies the device.
 For instance, the reference implementation uses the SHA-256 of the device X.509 certificate.

 Each device has an associated Flags field to indicate the sharing mode of that device for the folder in question.
 See the discussion on Sharing Modes.
 The Device Flags field contains the following single bit flags:

      0                   1                   2                   3
      0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1